quic/gunyah-hypervisor/README.md

 on performance or security.

-The hypervisor uses the CPU's virtualization mode and features to isolate itself from OS kernels in VMs.
-On ARM, this includes trapping privileged registers, using GIC virtualization support, and the Stage-2 MMU to provide isolated VMs in EL1/0.
+The hypervisor uses the CPU's virtualization mode and features to isolate itself from OS kernels in VMs and isolate VMs from each other.
+On ArM, this includes trapping and emulating registers as required, virtualizing core platform devices, Arm's GIC virtualization support, and the CPU's Stage-2 MMU to provide isolated VMs in EL1/0.

 ## Why Gunyah

-- **strong security**: Mobile payments, secure user-interface, and many more security sensitive use-cases all require strong security.
+- **Strong security**: Mobile payments, secure user-interface, and many more security sensitive use-cases all require strong security.
 Gunyah's design is suited to providing strong isolation guarantees and its small size is conducive to audit.
-- **performance**: Mobile devices are particularly demanding.
+- **Performance**: Mobile devices are particularly demanding.
 Battery powered devices demand low software overheads to get the most performance per-watt.
 Gunyah is designed to have high performance with minimal impact to high-level operating systems.
-- **modularity**: The hypervisor is designed to be modular, allowing customization and enhancement by swapping out module implementations and adding new feature via new modules.
+- **Modularity**: The hypervisor is designed to be modular, allowing customization and enhancement by swapping out module implementations and adding new feature via new modules.

 ## Features